vladf2n/godric/README.md

 # Godric

-This application was created to manage Accounts and Transactions.
+This REST application was created to manage Accounts and Transactions.

 ### Account Endpoints:
 - To create an account: POST `/accounts`